 An old pedestrian overpass has been transformed into an observation tower that will double as the main gate.
-The elevator tower features fictitious 19th-century objects you may recognise from Ghibli works such as ‘Laputa: Castle in the Sky’ (1986) and ‘Howl’s Moving Castle’ (2004).
+The elevator tower features fictitious 19th-century objects you may recognise from Ghibli films such as ‘Laputa: Castle in the Sky’ (1986) and ‘Howl’s Moving Castle’ (2004).

-The indoor area will house an exhibition room, a children’s playground, shops and restaurants, plus a warehouse to store all the exhibits.
-The exhibition room will house a small cinema with about 170 seats.
+The indoor area features three exhibition rooms, a children’s playground, shops and restaurants, plus a small warehouse to store exhibits from previous events and exhibitions.
+There's also a small cinema with about 170 seats.

-You’ll also find a re-creation of the iconic sky garden from the movie ‘Laputa: Castle in the Sky’, as well as a 6.3-metre reproduction of the movie's airship, which will be hanging from the ceiling.
+You’ll also find a recreation of the iconic sky garden from the movie ‘Laputa: Castle in the Sky’, complete with a true-to-scale Laputian Robot, which was only available at Tokyo's Ghibli Museum until now.

 Mononoke’s Village will include a real-life recreation of Tatara-ba, the Irontown depicted in the movie ‘Princess Mononoke’.
 Tatara refers to the traditional Japanese furnace that’s used for smelting iron and steel, while Mononoke means spirit or supernatural monster.

-So you’ll find figures of the powerful god of destruction (otherwise also known as ‘tatari gami’ in the movie), the boar god Lord Okkoto and other mystical creatures within the premises.
+So you’ll find figures of the powerful god of destruction (otherwise also known as ‘tatari gami’ in the movie), the boar god Lord Okkoto and other mythical creatures within the premises.
 The scenery takes you back to a rural landscape from the Muromachi period (1336-1573), in which the movie is set.

 Valley of Witches